 - Blood tests.
 Blood tests may reveal too many white blood cells, not enough red blood cells and not enough platelets.
 A blood test may also show the presence of blast cells — immature cells normally found in the bone marrow.

-Doctors in the lab will classify blood cells into specific types based on their size, shape and other features.
+Doctors in the lab will classify blood cells into specific types based on their size, shape and other genetic or molecular features.
 They also look for certain changes in the cancer cells and determine whether the leukemia cells began from the B lymphocytes or T lymphocytes.
 This information helps your doctor develop a treatment plan.

 - Imaging tests.
 Imaging tests such as an X-ray, computerized tomography (CT) scan or ultrasound scan may help determine whether cancer has spread to the brain and spinal cord or other parts of the body.

 - Spinal fluid test.
 A lumbar puncture test, also called a spinal tap, may be used to collect a sample of spinal fluid — the fluid that surrounds the brain and spinal cord.
 The sample is tested to see whether cancer cells have spread to the spinal fluid.

 In general, treatment for acute lymphocytic leukemia falls into separate phases:

 - Induction therapy.
 The purpose of the first phase of treatment is to kill most of the leukemia cells in the blood and bone marrow and to restore normal blood cell production.

 - Consolidation therapy.
 Also called post-remission therapy, this phase of treatment is aimed at destroying any remaining leukemia in the body, such as in the brain or spinal cord.

 - Maintenance therapy.
 The third phase of treatment prevents leukemia cells from regrowing.
 The treatments used in this stage are often given at much lower doses over a long period of time, often years.